JohnSebastian3/etch-a-sketch/README.md

 ## Lessons Learned:

 I learned a lot about event listeners during this project.
-Because of the nature of the way the sketching worked, I had to figure out a way to get the mouse to cause an even every time it touched a new cell.
+Because of the nature of the way the sketching worked, I had to figure out a way to get the mouse to cause an event every time it touched a new cell.
 In the case of the "pencil" mode, I had to make it so that each subsequent mouseover would make the cell a little bit darker.
 All of these little details in the end made me more confident when working with event listeners.